lammps/lammps/doc/src/dump.rst

 ----------

-Dumps are performed on timesteps that are a multiple of N (including timestep 0) and on the last timestep of a minimization if the minimization converges.
-Note that this means a dump will not be performed on the initial timestep after the dump command is invoked, if the current timestep is not a multiple of N.  This behavior can be changed via the :doc:`dump_modify first <dump_modify>` command, which can also be useful if the dump command is invoked after a minimization ended on an arbitrary timestep.
-N can be changed between runs by using the :doc:`dump_modify every <dump_modify>` command (not allowed for *dcd* style).
+Dumps are performed on timesteps that are a multiple of :math:`N` (including timestep 0) and on the last timestep of a minimization if the minimization converges.
+Note that this means a dump will not be performed on the initial timestep after the dump command is invoked, if the current timestep is not a multiple of :math:`N`.
+This behavior can be changed via the :doc:`dump_modify first <dump_modify>` command, which can also be useful if the dump command is invoked after a minimization ended on an arbitrary timestep.  :math:`N` can be changed between runs by using the :doc:`dump_modify every <dump_modify>` command (not allowed for *dcd* style).
 The :doc:`dump_modify every <dump_modify>` command also allows a variable to be used to determine the sequence of